Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Introduction

 \item \textbf{Numerical experiment:} To evaluate the numerical performance of the proposed mechanisms, we conduct a simulation using real data obtained from the U.S.\ freight market.
 We consider a freight network consisting of the lower 48 states, where each state is treated as a node in the network.
-We simulated the performance of the three proposed mechanisms under different load volume assumptions.
-In general, the auction mechanism has 4-5\% lower carrier costs than the posted price mechanism, whereas the hybrid mechanism has around 2-3\% lower costs.
-In particular, under the hybrid (dual-channel) mechanism, over 90\% of carriers choose the posted price option, and this percentage is even higher as the load volume of the platform increases.
-Both hybrid and auction mechanisms have higher market efficiency, represented by fewer unmatched loads. \end{itemize}
+We simulated the performance of the posted price and hybrid mechanisms under different load volume assumptions.
+In general, the hybrid (dual-channel) mechanism has around 7-17\% lower carrier costs than the posted price mechanism.
+Under the hybrid mechanism, over 87\% of carriers choose the posted price option, and this percentage is even higher as the load volume of the platform increases.
+This implies that most carriers can confirm a booking instantly and do not have to wait for load confirmation under the hybrid mechanism.
+Finally, the hybrid mechanism has a higher market efficiency, represented by fewer unmatched loads. \end{itemize}